Special Educational Needs and Disability (SEND) Support

 - asking for advice from health or social care professionals who are involved e.g. Speech and Language Therapists.

-For more information on SEN in mainstream schools please click here
+For more information on SEN Support in mainstream schools please click here to view the leaflet.

 If you are a parent/carer and are worried about how your child is getting on at school, start by talking to their class teacher or form tutor.
 They may share your concerns and you can discuss how to help your child make progress, what extra help can be offered and whether some expert advice is needed.